Hackerspace2023/HackerSpace/README.md

 ```
 ![Pushing changes](<assets/Screenshot (165).png>)

-Now sumbit the Pull request
+Now sumbit the Pull request to the original repo.

 ### To open it in your local computer. <br>
 `clone the repo`: